QTL Mapping in Diversity Outbred Mice

 main = "Proportion of Micro-nucleated Bone Marrow Reticulocytes")

-The top panel shows the eight founder allele effects (or model coefficients) along Chr 10.
+The top panel shows the eight founder allele effects (or model coefficients) along chromosome 10.
 The founder allele effects are centered at zero and the units are the same as the phenotype.
 You can see that DO mice containing the CAST/EiJ allele near 34 Mb have lower levels of micro-nucleated reticulocytes.
 This means that the CAST allele is associated with less DNA damage and has a protective effect.
 The bottom panel shows the LOD score, with the support interval for the peak shaded blue.

 SNP Association Mapping